 As in all professions, individual skills vary.
 Look for credentials and associations with organizations such as the American Academy of Cosmetic Dentistry.
 Ask to see examples of each dentist’s work (before and after pictures of actual patients are good guides).
 Try to find someone who will work with you on an artistic level to develop a plan for a beautiful and natural smile.

 Each person responds differently because everyone’s teeth are different.
-There are several different process options such as Zoom, which is administered by the dentist and can take as little as an hour to achieve the desired result.
+There are several different process options such as Zoom, which is administered by the dentist and can take as little as two hours to achieve the desired result.
 Take home systems from your dental office can also be effective and cost less.
 On average a patient should see a difference in three to four days.
-Yellow teeth respond whiter than gray teeth.
-Some patients experience sensitivity during the whitening process; however, there is no permanent harm.
+A few patients experience sensitivity during the whitening process, however it is of short duration and there is no permanent harm.

 Your nerve may have died a “silent death” without causing pain.
 The likely result of this will be an infection (abscess) that will only get larger and create a very serious health risk.

-Excessive or uneven gums can be corrected with cosmetic surgery, a tissue reduction that gives a more even and natural effect.
+Excessive or uneven gums can be corrected with cosmetic surgery utilizing a laser.
+This tissue reduction will give a more even and natural appearance.
+Most patients don’t require any pain reliever after the procedure.

 Not necessarily.
 Old unsightly fillings can now be replaced with esthetic, natural looking materials such as resins and porcelain.
 A crown may be needed if the tooth structure has been compromised by decay and can no longer retain a filling.